 - Convert it to ‘plain text’, which strips out all that extra stuff;

-- Copy that into your WordPress post OR use an editor plug-in like Ultimate TinyMCE which offers a special little icon in the toolbar that will open up a space where you can place your text, then it will strip out the extraneous code.
+- Copy that into your WordPress post OR use an editor plug-in that offers a special little icon in the toolbar that will open up a space where you can place your text, then it will strip out the extraneous code.
 Keep in mind that you’ll lose all your formatting – but that’s actually a good thing.
 You want to use the formatting options that come with WordPress.

 2. Not keeping plug-ins updated.